rodhis/next-blog/README.md

 ## About

 This was a Next.js 13 pages router training project that takes advantages of it's full stack features.
 I've ported it to Next 15.1 with App Router + TypeScript as an additional challenge.
-Also uses React Markdown lib to get and render markdown text as blog posts and MongoDB to store user messages.
+It also uses React Context API for notifications (user feedback on various operations).
+Ogther features includes using React Markdown lib to get and render markdown text as blog posts and MongoDB to store user messages and admin accounts credentials.
 Finally, it takes full advange of the Next-Auth lib for user creation and authentication.

 ## Live site